 CAUTION!
-Contains a known or suspecte Emergency Overview ed carcinogen.
+Contains a known or suspect Emergency Overview ed carcinogen.
 May cause eye, skin, and respiratory tract irritation .
-The toxico properties have not been fully investigated. ological Appearance Red Physical State Liquid oc lor odorless Target Organs None known.
+The toxicological properties have not been fully investigated.
+Appearance Red Physical State Liquid odor odorles Target Organs None known.
 Potential Health Effects Acute Effects Principle Routes of Exposure Eyes Skin Inhalation Ingestion May cause irritation.
 May cause irritation.
 May be harmful in contact with skin.
 May cause irritation of respiratory tract.
 May be harmful if inhaled.
 May be harmful if swallowed.
-Ingestion may cause gastrointestinal irritation, nause and diarrhea. a, vomiting Chronic Effects Contains a known or suspected carcinogen.
+Ingestion may cause gastrointestinal irritation, nausea, vomiting and diarrhea.
+Chronic Effects Contains a known or suspected carcinogen.
 See Section 11 for additional Toxicolo ogical information.
 Aggravated Medical Conditions No information available.